damianpereira86/api-automation-training/README.md

 **Deliverable**:

 - Create a PR with the changes and a brief summary.
-- Since the Before hook will make the Get Order tests fail, you can comment this method before creating the PR, or setting the fake Order IDs (1-10) after making the Create Order request.
+- Since the Before hook will make the Get Order tests fail, you can comment this method before creating the PR or setting the fake Order IDs (1-10) after making the Create Order request.

 ---